nsh87/ehrcorral/docs/overview.rst

 on the similarity weight calculated for each individual field, an aggregate similarity for the two records is determined.

+EHRCorral cycles through every record to build a square symmetric similarity matrix.
+Thus, the similarity between any two records can be determined by looking at the matrix.
+By thresholding the similarity matrix, one can create a link between records with similarities above the threshold.

 Similarity Measures
 ^^^^^^^^^^^^^^^^^^^